 About Chris

 Prior to coaching, Chris’ career spanned the foundation and finance fields.
-A former Chief Operating Officer of the Skoll Global Threats Fund and the Gordon and Betty Moore Foundation, Chris focused on strategy development and optimizing operating effectiveness.
+A former Chief Operating Officer of the Gordon and Betty Moore Foundation, Chris focused on strategy development and optimizing operating effectiveness.

 Earlier in his career, Chris held a range of leadership roles in the investment management and banking industries.
-These include Chief Administrative Officer and Head of HR at Barclays Global Investors (now Blackrock), a leading global asset manager.
+These include Chief Administrative Officer and Head of HR at Barclays Global Investors (now part of Blackrock), a leading global asset manager, and EVP at Bank of America.

 Chris grew up in the UK where he earned a BA in Finance/Accounting from Exeter University in England, and is a graduate of the Institute of Chartered Accountants of Scotland.
-He is a Hudson Institute certified coach, a musician (keyboard player and singer) and a resident of Oakland, California.
+He is a Hudson Institute certified coach, a musician (keyboard player, cellist and singer) and lives in the Monterey Peninsula, California.

 Join Chris on LinkedIn.